jjachowski/astro-blog/src/pages/posts/post-5.md

 tags: ["astro", "SSG", "my take on"]
 ---

-Okay, about the `getStaticPaths`` API in Astro.
+Okay, about the `getStaticPaths`` API in **Astro**.
 Honestly, it reminds me a lot of how things used to be with SSR in older versions of _next.js_ before they brought in server components.
 Not gonna lie, I'm not a big fan of this approach.
 Dealing with object typing can be a pain, and the syntax is a bit complex and hard to remember.

 But hey, once you get the hang of it, it actually works pretty smoothly.
 So I guess there's not much to complain about in the end.